Learn how to make simply fried plantains recipe with ripe plantains that become caramelized and almost candied like.

 Food blogging has explored my palate to levels I never would have thought about.
 And what I love so much about food blogging is the constant appreciation and loyalty to honest, traditional cooking.
 Bringing cultures together, sharing experiences and memories and sharing food, not only with friends and family, but sharing the love for cultural cuisine across the world!

-So after many tweets, FB posts and questions about what I should look for..here’s what my professional research told me.
+So after many tweets, FB posts and questions about what I should look for from the professionals (I mean, those who have more experience with how to make fried plantains) ..here’s what my professional research told me.

 1) Plantains are not bananas, you can not eat them raw!